lubychiu/Bioinformatics-Final-Project-Group-4-/MasterNotes.md

 no taxa were found to be significantly enriched in the CRC or the control group for ease of reading, only the 30 most abundant taxa were displayed this does limit our conclusions, as the figure is comparing the most abundant, not necessarily the most different. however, statistical testing was completed over all taxa and no difference was found.

+CRC patients were very similar on the most abundant CRC taxa (Parabacteriodes, Ruminococcus, Alitstipes) In the Beta Diversity plot, CRC samples clustered directly on top of each other